Community Cancer Center Anderson - Medical Oncology

 A Department of Community Hospital East

-At Community Cancer Center Anderson's new Medical Oncology Center on the campus of Community Hospital Anderson, we have a team of board certified medical oncologists/hematologists, as well as many OCN certified nurses.
+At Community Cancer Center Anderson's Medical Oncology Center on the campus of Community Hospital Anderson, we have a team of board-certified medical oncologists/hematologists, as well as many OCN certified nurses.
 Our oncology nurses have vast experience delivering medical oncology treatments (chemotherapy) in our infusion area, as well as oral chemo medications.
 Because our physicians are also hematologists, the infusion treatment rooms are also used to treat non-cancerous blood disorders like blood clots.

 For medical oncology appointments, please call 765-298-4220.

 Affiliated with MD Anderson Cancer Network®

 Community Cancer Center Anderson and oncologists are affiliated with MD Anderson Cancer Network®, a program of The University of Texas MD Anderson Cancer Center.

 Annual Cancer Report: Cancer Treatment Close to Home